EPSY 5194: Seminar on the Gifted and Talented

 Class Assignments

-There are five separate assignments.
+There are four separate assignments.
 The class requirements include the following:

 Daily Topics